Skip to main content

 Which voters do you want to contact?

-Order Postcards for Voters in Communities Impacted by Barriers to Voting
+Postcards for Voters in Communities Impacted by Barriers to Voting

 As part of our efforts to overcome barriers to voting that target Black, Indigenous, and People of Color (BIPOC) communities, we are working in partnership with the Center for Common Ground's Reclaim our Vote Campaign and others to send postcards to voters in states where there is a significant number of people of color and racial gaps in voter participation.
-Please visit our order page for more information about the states we are postcarding and key dates.

 Guidelines for Postcard Writers

-Sample Postcard for Primary Elections
+Sample Postcard for Pennsylvania

 Host a Postcard Party